patrick91/strawberry-workshop/docs/content/docs/03-pagination/01-pagination.md

 ```

 This pagination works well for small datasets, but might not work super well for
-large datasets.
+large one.
 Another approach could be to use a cursor based pagination.
+We'll
-We'll also see a specification called Relay that allows us to create a cursor
+also see a specification called Relay that allows us to create a cursor based
-based pagination and it is quite popular in the GraphQL ecosystem.
+pagination and it is quite popular in the GraphQL ecosystem.